[link to excerpt]

 A frustrated teen gets kidnapped and sent to a dystopian future where they struggle to adapt and find their voice.

-Yes, GT is non-binary and uses they/them or he/him pronouns.
-Also, yes, this author (sometimes) loves Isekai anime.
+Author’s note: Yes, GT is non-binary.
+He uses they/them or he/him pronouns.
+Please be respectful of that.
+(Also, yes, this author (sometimes) loves Isekai anime.)

 So, where to start with this one?
 Well, it was originally a short story I wrote for creative writing at college.
 Although that was about an ungendered character named Alex who entered a fantastical artificial future instead of a dystopian one.
 They were still taken against their will and mistaken for the chosen one.
 Later, I decided to rewrite it and expand on the story for a camp NaNo project.
 Then it was G and Natsume (two mains), but I kind of lost Natsume later.
 Oops.
 He was accidentally written out since I wanted to focus in on G. The project got set to the side, until I returned to it more recently.
 Now it’s just GT, but I kept most of the same side characters including Gen, Lily, and Matteo.
 You can see pieces of the rewriting process scattered through some of my Thursday updates if you’re interested.
 Yes, most of what I’m doing with it now is still a rewrite off the camp NaNo version.